 In 1948, the Rev. Walter Teeuwissen, Jr. (“Pastor Tee”) accepted the call to become our new pastor.
 He taught us that our church should be dedicated to the community, drawing others to Chris.
 Under Pastor “Tee’s” leadership, the membership grew to 300 in 1950.
 Ground was broken on June 21, 1953 for the educational wing of our church.
 Our new sanctuary was also built; and the first service on April l3, 1960, found it filled to capacity.
 Membership at that time had climbed to 616, with Sunday school enrollment at 1257.
 Pastor Teeuwissen left after 23 years in a fruitful ministry.

 In 1972, the congregation issued a call to the Rev. Robert W. Richter.
 Home Bible Study groups and a new focus on youth were begun with him.
 He enabled many in our congregation to expand their abilities in service to the church.
-Our fourth pastor, the Rev. Alfred Nead, was installed in 1981. he brought warm fellowship and organization skills to our members.
+Our fourth pastor, the Rev. Alfred Nead, was installed in 1981.
+He brought warm fellowship and organization skills to our members.
 Our St. Andrew’s Day celebration began with Pastor Nead.

 Rev. Dr. Thomas Hartley accepted the church’s call to serve as our fifth pastor and was installed in 1990.
 Pastor Tom has added preaching and teaching skills to our church’s life.
 He began having the children come forth for the Children’s Message on Sunday and shared his gifts as a counselor and comforter.
 Pastor Hartley retired in June of 2016.

 A church’s history is written in people.
 The Lord Jesus Christ is in our midst and by His grace this church has been built, and He continues to minister through His Holy Spirit.